adilmas13/ng-scripter/projects/ng-scripter/README.md

 2. Ability to add initial delay before loading a script
 3. Shared Observables used, so if a script is inProgress of loading and at that time another request to load that script comes in then the same instance of load is shared.
 4. Various function to check if a script is loaded
+5. Ability to get notified everytime a new script is loaded